Employee satisfaction is critical for more than just glowing Glassdoor reviews — it can also greatly impact your company's long-term growth.

-Ultimately, the more your company can nurture growth, the longer your employees' will stick around.
-In the long-run, it's cheaper for you to train and develop your current employees, than to consistently hire and train new ones.
+The more your company can nurture growth, the longer your employees' will stick around.
+Not to mention, it's cheaper for you to train and develop your current employees than to hire and train new ones.

 9. Does your team inspire you to do your best work?

 If your team is able to inspire one another, it will promote increased creativity and collaboration.
-Additionally, it makes your job as a leader easier, if coworkers are able to find renewed inspiration and motivation from each other.
-If most of your employees' don't feel inspired, consider implementing team-building exercises to foster a better team environment.
+Additionally, it makes your job as a leader easier if coworkers are able to find renewed inspiration and motivation from each other.
+(If most of your employees' don't feel inspired, consider implementing team-building exercises to foster a better team environment.)

 How to Get the Best Results From Your Employee Satisfaction Survey

 There’s more to an employee satisfaction survey than the questions you ask — it’s also about how you ask them.
 Here are a few things you should keep in mind while creating your employee satisfaction survey, according to Lauren Pope from G2 Crowd:

 1. Allow employee anonymity.The most important part of creating an employee satisfaction survey is to allow your employees to answer anonymously.
 If there’s a fear of backlash, your employees may avoid answering honestly.